jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/run_gemma4_ollama/server/README.md

 uses that GPU.
 With multiple installed GPUs, an invalid index stops startup with the available indexes instead of silently selecting the wrong device.

+When Ollama is managed by a user or system `ollama.service`, the script stops that service before terminating the listener so systemd cannot immediately restart it with the old GPU environment.
+A system service is controlled only with non-interactive permission (`systemctl --no-ask-password` or `sudo -n`).
+If permission is unavailable, startup stops with an explicit command instead of hanging on a password prompt.
+Services that the script stopped are restored when the foreground Gemma4 service exits.

 ## systemd user service

 ```bash